Image De-raining Using a Conditional Generative Adversarial Network: Experiments and Results

-All three configurations along with ID-CGAN are learned using training images from the synthetic training dataset.
-Results of quantitative performance using the measures discussed earlier on test images from the synthetic dataset is shown in Table \ref{tab:baselinetable}.
-Sample results of the proposed method compared with the baseline configurations on test images from real dataset are shown in Figure~\ref{ig:baseline_real}.
-It can be noted that the introduction of adversarial loss improves the visual performance over the traditional CNN architecture but introduces artifacts (Figure~\ref{ig:baseline_real}(c)).
-The introduction of perceptual loss in the conditional GAN framework is able to tackle the artifacts better and enhances the performance but it is not successful in completely removing these artifacts resulting in a reduced quantitative performance (especially PSNR performance compared with GEN).
-Finally, the use of perceptual loss combined with the Euclidean loss in the conditional GAN framework (ID-CGAN) achieves significantly better results as compared to the baseline configurations.
-It can be observed from Figure~\ref{ig:baseline_real}(c), ID-CGAN is able to remove the majority of the artifacts introduced by CGAN.
+All four configurations along with ID-CGAN are learned using training images from the synthetic training dataset.
+Results of quantitative performance, using the measures discussed earlier on test images from the synthetic dataset, are shown in Table \ref{tab:baselinetable}.
+Sample results for the above baseline configurations on test images from real dataset are shown in Fig.~\ref{fig:baseline_real} and Fig.~\ref{fig:baseline_real1}.
+It can be observed from Fig. \ref{fig:baseline_real}(c), that the introduction of adversarial loss improves the visual quality over the traditional CNN architectures, however, it also introduces certain artifacts.
+The use of perceptual loss along with adversarial loss from a single scale discriminator reduces these artifacts while producing sharper results.
+However, part of the texture details are still missing in the de-rained results (Fig.~\ref{fig:baseline_real}(e)) such as the edge of the left back part of the car (shown in third row in Fig.~\ref{fig:baseline_real}) and the structure of truck's front mirror (shown in second row in Fig.~\ref{fig:baseline_real1}).
+Finally, the use of adversarial loss from multi-scale discriminator along with other loss functions (ID-CGAN) results in recovery of these texture details and achieve the best results.
+Quantitative results shown in Table~\ref{ta:quantitive} also demonstrate the effectiveness of the each module.